aagontuk/ekush/README.md

 Ekush is a drawing tool based on python turtle.
-Few days back while riding a bus, I came to know about the turtle module from a Python Basic book.
+Few days back while riding on a bus and stuck in a trafic jam, I came to know about the turtle module from a Python Basic book.
 I planned in this International Mother Language Day 2019 I will draw '[Shaheed Minar](https://en.wikipedia.org/wiki/Shaheed_Minar,_Dhaka)' using turtle.
 From that plan this tool springs.

 ### Example ###
 ![](shaheed_minar.gif)